Skip over main navigation

 ‘We quickly discovered that there was a whole raft of people, often with very poorly children who were simply desperate for help.
 There was clearly a huge knowledge gap and a lack of consensus on how to treat these patients on the clinical side.

-Their daughter Heather born in 2007, also developed gut problems, eczema and immediate allergies.
+Their daughter Heather, born in 2007, also developed gut problems, eczema and immediate allergies.
+This deepened Amanda’s commitment to raising awareness about eosinophilic diseases and their potential genetic links.

 ‘I went back to Cincinnati for the 2017 CURED conference and was completely humbled by the great work that the researchers and patient advocates had done in driving forward awareness and change in the USA.
-The meeting had attendees and presenters from around the globe, including the UK’s Professor Stephen Attwood, who first identified eosinophilic oesophagitis.
-I came back inspired to bring together the global expertise to improve disease awareness, access to medical care, and patient support for all those suffering from eosinophilic diseases.’
+The meeting had attendees and presenters from around the globe, including the UK’s Professor Stephen Attwood, who first identified Eosinophilic Oesophagitis (EoE).
+I came back inspired to bring together the global expertise to improve disease awareness, access to medical care, and patient support for all those suffering from Eosinophilic Diseases.’

 The charity was relaunched in 2020 as the EOS Network, newly supported by a medical and scientific board and experienced trustees.